swiss-ai-center/a-guide-to-mlops/pages/the-guide/chapter-6-orchestrate-the-workflow-with-a-cicd-pipeline/index.md

 You should see a newly created pipeline.
 The pipeline should log into Google Cloud, pull the data from DVC and reproduce the experiment.
 Ensure you have pushed all data to DVC (`dvc push`) if you have cache errors.

+You notice that DVC was able to skip all stages as its cache it up to date.
+It helps you to be sure the experiment can be run (all data and metadata are up to date) without the pipeline execution time.

 This chapter is done, you can check the summary.

 ## Summary

+Congrats!
+You now have a CI/CD pipeline that will run the experiment on each commit.

 In this chapter, you have successfully: